Ex-Uber exec launches startup to autonomously reposition electric scooters and bikes – TechCrunch

 “That makes sense for a number of reasons,” Wells said of automatic repositioning.
 “It has a possibility of addressing some of the biggest downsides of where do you park them and also make them convenient for riders without being a burden to other people.”

-Tortoise has raised some funding but is declining to disclose the amount and specific investors.
+Tortoise has raised some funding, but is declining to disclose the amount and specific investors.